-Advocates must either obtain and maintain appropriate levels of training under the ATDP, or have already completed appropriate training through the previous TIP.
+Advocates must either be obtaining and/or maintaining appropriate levels of training under the ATDP or hold Level 3 or 4 qualifications under TIP.
 They must also be accredited by their ESO.

 Military compensation advocates with higher level training may also be involved in preparing cases for review before the VRB and/or the AAT.